The ultimate guide to bitcoin-backed Loans

 At the end of the term of the loan, a few options are available to pay off the loan.

-• A loan can be rolled over to a new loan.
-The new loan pays off the current loan, and the collateral is transferred to the new loan.
+• A loan can be refinanced for another term, depending on availability and subject to approval by Unchained.
+The new loan pays off the current loan, and the collateral is transferred to the new loan collateral wallet.
 The terms of the new loan depend on market conditions, and may have changed since the original loan.

-• A USD payment can be made for the outstanding principal amount of the loan plus the final interest payment.
+• A USD payment can be made for the outstanding principal amount of the loan plus the remaining interest.

-• A combination of a USD payment for part of the outstanding principal balance of the loan amount with the remainder rolled over to a new loan.
+• A combination of a USD payment for part of the outstanding principal balance of the loan amount with the remainder refinanced for another loan term (subject to approval).

-• In the event the price has increased, then a rollover with additional funding may be available.
+• In the event the price has increased, then a refinance with additional funding may be available (subject to approval).

 • When a loan is ultimately repaid, Unchained will then return collateral to clients.

-One consideration in a rollover is the LTV may need to be at 40% at the time of origination on the new loan.
-If the price has decreased then additional collateral may be required for the new loan.
+One consideration for a refinance is the LTV may have risen beyond 40% over the existing loan term.
+If the bitcoin price has decreased, then an additional collateral deposit may be required for a refinance.

 What happens if the price of bitcoin drops during the loan?

-If the price of bitcoin drops further and causes the loan to decrease to a CTP ratio of 135%, the time to respond to the margin call is accelerated.
+If the price of bitcoin drops further and causes the loan to decrease to a CTP ratio of 135%, the amount of time to respond to the margin call is reduced.
 Borrowers then have 4 hours to either deposit additional bitcoin collateral or fund a partial repayment of the loan principal to improve the CTP ratio.

 Traditional banking limitations can cause delayed deposits, particularly when trying to make principal payments over holidays and weekends or after traditional banking hours.
-The ability to respond by sending bitcoin collateral is critical and is the best way to respond when traditional banking is unavailable.
+The ability to respond by sending bitcoin collateral is the best way to respond when traditional banking is unavailable.

 We never want to see loans liquidated, so we do our best to work with clients through the margin call process by presenting options to maintain the CTP ratio at required levels.
-An Unchained Capital Vault provides an easy option to transfer bitcoin quickly into a loan collateral address during margin calls.
+An Unchained Vault provides an easy option to transfer bitcoin quickly into a loan’s collateral wallet address during margin calls.

 Common bitcoin loan purposes